websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

    You can select a maximum of two Vocabularies defined at the Global Site level.
 ```

-A grey bar denotes content without any categories in one of the selected Vocabularies.
+A gray bar denotes content without any categories in one of the selected Vocabularies.
 Chart labels for this content are distinctive.
 For instance, when you choose the Audience Vocabulary, the content that is not categorized under Audience shows the *No Audience Specified* label.

 ## Contents List